VerkehrsbetriebeZuerich/ogd_examples_python/README.md

 **Output**

-e.g passengers per line in total for 2019 based on the input tables above as shown in the example script (data frame "pax_line_year").
+e.g passengers per line in total for 2019 based on the input tables above as shown in the example script (data frame "pax_line_year"):

 Linien_Id | Linienname | Linienname_Fahrgastauskunft | pax_per_year
 ------------ | ------------- | ------------- | -------------